shockturtle/archipelago/README.md

 - randomize_drums: Randomizes the locations of Chaka and Don drums.
 Vanilla does not randomize, Shuffle moves each one to their own location, Completely Random puts it in the Archipelago item pool.
 - randomize_boss_maps: Some bosses in Patapon are only found from having their map item in your inventory.
 Vanilla does not randomize, Shuffles moves them between their respective locations, Completely Random puts them in the Archipelago item pool.
 - randomize_miracles: Miracles are necessary to complete some missions in the game.
 Logically, you should be able to obtain some miracles some time before their required missions.
 Vanilla does not randomize, Shuffles moves them between their respective locations, Completely Random puts them in the Archipelago item pool.
-- randomize_WEP_totems: Yerp.
+- randomize_WEP_totems: Randomize items from WEP totems.
 Vanilla does not randomize, Shuffles moves them between their respective locations, Completely Random puts them in the Archipelago item pool.
 - randomize_memories: Randomizes the locations of unit memories for creation at Mater.
 Vanilla does not randomize, Shuffles moves them between their respective locations, Completely Random puts them in the Archipelago item pool.
 - randomize_minigames: Randomizes minigame locations.
 Vanilla does not randomize, Shuffles moves them between their respective locations, Completely Random puts them in the Archipelago item pool.
-- pakapon_minigame: Can be a number between 0 and 10.
-Adds checks to the Pan Pakapon minigame, which in turn adds random stones and woods to the item pool.
+- pakapon_minigame: Int, 0-10.
+Adds checks to the Pan Pakapon minigame.
+Also adds random stones and woods to the item pool.
+- zakapon_minigame: Int, 0-10.
+Adds checks to the Fah Zakapon minigame.
+Also adds random vegetables to the item pool.
-- gashapon_minigame: Can be a number between 0 and 10.
-Adds checks to the Pan Pakapon minigame, which in turn adds random stones and woods to the item pool.
+- gashapon_minigame: Int, 0-10.
+Adds checks to the Rah Gashapon minigame.
+Also adds random stews to the item pool.
-- kimpon_minigame: Can be a number between 0 and 10.
-Adds checks to the Pan Pakapon minigame, which in turn adds random stones and woods to the item pool.
+- kimpon_minigame: Int, 0-10.
+Adds checks to the Kon Kimpon minigame.
+Also adds random stones to the item pool.
-- kampon_minigame: Can be a number between 0 and 10.
-Adds checks to the Pan Pakapon minigame, which in turn adds random stones and woods to the item pool.
+- kampon_minigame: Int, 0-10.
+Adds checks to the Ton Kampon minigame.
+Also adds random alloys to the item pool.
-- kampon_weapon_minigame: Can be a number between 0 and 10.
-Adds checks to the Pan Pakapon minigame, which in turn adds random stones and woods to the item pool.
+- kampon_weapon_minigame: Int, 0-10.
+Adds checks to the weapon version of the Ton Kampon minigame.
+Also adds divine weapons to the item pool.
 - randomize_armor_stats: Armor gain new stats.
 Vanilla does nothing, Keep BST takes the total stat amount and randomizes them into new stats, Shuffle swaps all armor base stats, Completely Random makes all stats random.
 - randomize_weapon_stats: Weapons gain new stats.
 Vanilla does nothing, Keep BST takes the total stat amount and randomizes them into new stats, Shuffle swaps all weapon base stats, Completely Random makes all stats random.
 - randomize_rarepon_stats: Rarepons gain new stats.
 Vanilla does nothing, Keep BST takes the total stat amount and randomizes them into new stats, Shuffle swaps all rarepon base stats, Completely Random makes all stats random.